KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 ![Add definition form bug](static/images/TESTING/Bugs/Select-category-bug-add-def.png)
 ![Edit definition form bug](static/images/TESTING/Bugs/select-category-bug-edit-def.png)

-Initially it was believed that the issue was due to the fact that the select inputs were actually `<ul><li>` structures and shared the same 'dropdown-content' class as the navbar and sidenav dropdown menus.
+Initially it was believed that the issue was due to the fact that the select inputs were actually `<ul><li></li></ul>` structures and shared the same 'dropdown-content' class as the navbar and sidenav dropdown menus.

 ![Select category code](static/images/TESTING/Bugs/category-selection-bug-3.png)